princeton-nlp/MABEL/benchmark/extrinsic/coref/README.md

 # Extrinsic Benchmark: Coreference Resolution
 ## Training

-During training, we fine-tune the encoder on the OntoNotes 5.0 dataset (Weischedel et al., 2013) using a [Pytorch implementation](https://github.com/lxucs/coref-hoi) of a span-based, e2e coref model (Xu and Choi, 2020).
+During training, we fine-tune the language model of choice on the OntoNotes 5.0 dataset (Weischedel et al., 2013) using a [Pytorch implementation](https://github.com/lxucs/coref-hoi) of a span-based, e2e coref model (Xu and Choi, 2020).
 We follow their default hyper-parameters and don't use any higher-order inference methods.

-Note: We use the **cased** version of all models - with uncased models, the fine-tuned performance deteriorates significantly.
+Note: We use the **cased** version of all models - with uncased models, the fine-tuning performance deteriorates significantly.

-In the `experiments.conf` section, set `data_dir` appropriately.
+In `experiments.conf`, set `data_dir` appropriately.
 The training command is

 ```
 python run.py train_mabel [gpu_id]